Military rations: Ancient and antiquity

 In ancient Rome, as with civilians, soldiers subsisted primarily off of wheat, which would be either made into bread or a pottage called puls.
 Less commonly issued grains were oats, which were seen as fodder and only eaten in times of desperation, millet, which was only grown in small amounts, rye, which was only grown in areas too cold for wheat, and barley, which was issued to soldiers as punishment for minor offenses.
-In the second century BC, a soldier's wheat ration was 66 pounds per month.
+In the second century BC, a soldier's wheat ration was 66 lb per month.
 Soldiers were also given smoked bacon, fresh meat such as pork or mutton when available, vegetables, legumes, cheese, vinegar, olive oil, and wine.
-Each soldier had an allotted amount of food they could have, such as one pound of meat daily; the size of a Roman legion meant dozens, if not hundreds of animals could be killed daily to sustain their needs.
+Each soldier had an allotted amount of food they could have, such as 1 lb of meat daily; the size of a Roman legion meant dozens, if not hundreds of animals could be killed daily to sustain their needs.
 The cost of the ration would be deducted from the soldier's pay.
 Supplies were sent in two ways.
 The impedimenta supplies were carried on a baggage train of carts carried by pack animals accompanying the army while commeatus supplies were sent to an army from Rome or another major city in the empire by road or ship.
 Soldiers also carried some of their provisions and their mess kits in their sarcina.
 They were issued rations several times a week.
 Archaeologists have found evidence of soldiers having access to foodstuffs such as coriander, oysters, and spices including pepper imported from India, suggesting that soldiers, especially officers, could buy finer ingredients.
 Archaeological excavations in Germany and Britain show that in addition to the meat supplied by the army, soldiers hunted animals such as beavers, badgers, foxes, and wolves while on campaign.
 Most grain rations were issued whole, meaning that soldiers had to mill and process the grain by themselves.
 However, grain rations also included hardtack biscuits called buccellatum, which were baked twice to remove the moisture, making them harder to spoil.
 These biscuits may have been ground into flour.
 Roman soldiers ate twice a day.
 The first meal, the prandium, likely required no cooking.
 The main meal was the cena, during which soldiers cooked and ate communally with their contubernium.
 Supply of water faced logistical problems.
 Roman military camps were typically built near water sources and soldiers were expected to collect their water for the days' march in a waterskin that was stored in the sarcina.
 As fresh water was not always available, water was often transported in barrels.
 However, this could result in the water becoming tainted, and so it was mixed with wine and vinegar to create posca, a drink which became popular among the urban poor as well as the army.
 During the Byzantine era, soldiers were trained in sustaining their food supplies for as long as 20 days, with many also carrying small hand mills to grind grain to make paximathia.